timgivois/walmartrecruiting/README.md

 The final data_frame, the input for machine learning models, had one row per _Visit Number_ with one label _TripType_.

 ### Reduction of dimensionality
-Before data used in machine learning algorithms, it was transformed to a lower dimensionality usin PCA, in order to preserve the "most" important features of data, and decrese training time of algorithms.
+Before data used in machine learning algorithms, it was transformed to a lower dimensionality using PCA, in order to preserve the "most" important features of data, and decrese training time of algorithms.

 ### Pipeline Prediction
 In this part, it was depeveloped a "magic loop", which tested many models with differerent hiperparameters.